Mikkel Agger

-Mikkel Agger (born 1 November 1992) is a Danish professional footballer who plays for Danish 2nd Division club Thisted FC.
+Mikkel Agger (born 1 November 1992) is a Danish retired professional footballer.

 Club career

 Thisted

 Coming through the youth ranks of Thisted FC playing in the Danish 1st Division, he signed a professional contract with the club on his birthday in 2009.
 Following some impressive displays for Thisted in the 2010–11 season, he went on trials with Danish Superliga clubs AaB and Esbjerg fB.
 Agger did not get a contract at AaB, but Esbjerg were keen on signing the striker.

 Esbjerg

 On 3 August 2011, Agger signed a four-year contract with Esbjerg fB.
 Agger made his debut only three days after joining the club.
 He was in the starting lineup against FC Sydvest 05 in a Danish Cup game, but had to leave the pitch after only 30 minutes due to an ankle injury.

 After returning from his loan spell at FC Hjørring, Agger became the fourth choice in attack.
 On 27 June 2014, his contract was terminated.

 In the summer transfer window of 2012, Esbjerg fB loaned Kenneth Fabricius from SønderjyskE and therefore, Agger became surplus.
 A half-season loan deal to FC Hjørring was announced on 13 August 2012.

 Agger would be loaned out again, this time to AC Horsens on a season-long deal in September 2013.